mmorey/MDMGiftAppActivity/README.md

 On iOS 6 the user will be taken to the gifting dialog for the app on the App Store.

-On iOS 7 the user is taken to the App Store page for the app instead.
-Once on the App Store page the use still has to tap on action button in the top toolbar.
+On iOS 7 the user is taken to the App Store page for the app.
+Once on the App Store page the user still has to tap on the action button in the top toolbar.
 Apple no longer allows linking directly to the gifting dialog.

 ![MDMGiftAppActivity Screenshot](https://github.com/mmorey/MDMGiftAppActivity/raw/master/screenshot_iOS7.png)
 ![MDMGiftAppActivity Screenshot](https://github.com/mmorey/MDMGiftAppActivity/raw/master/screenshot.png)